 Cost of Living in Ecuador: A Comfortable Life for MUCH Less

 We live a very comfortable middle class life here in Ecuador.
 As you can see, it’s easy for a couple to live on less than $2,000 per month.
 For a single person, the cost of living in Ecuador is often $1,200 per month or less.
-It depends on the type of home you want and the discretionary expenses that are important to you.

-Ecuador is a great place expats given the affordable cost of living in Ecuador.
+This is a great place expats given the affordable cost of living in Ecuador.
 Visiting the city sights in Cuenca and Quito gives a unique perspective on this rich culture, while the diverse wildlife makes long hikes a great way to enjoy the beauty of Ecuador.

 For more information about what it’s really like to be an expat in Ecuador, check out our YouTube channel here.
 Beyond just the cost of living in Ecuador, we give a unique glimpse into the amazing life adventure many expats have chosen for themselves.

 PRE-ORDER our Ecuador Expat Fast Track eCourse and get a BIG DISCOUNT until we officially launch on October 2nd, 2021!

 Need help with your visa, finding a place to live, shipping a container, health insurance, private driver or something else?

 We're happy to introduce you to our trusted and qualified service providers in Ecuador!